 - Text from relevant, up to date and inspirational authors linked to the curriculum

 Assessment lies at the heart of the process of promoting children’s learning.
 It provides a framework within which educational objectives may be set and children’s progress expressed and monitored.
 This should be done in partnership with the children.

 On a day-to-day basis, the pupils are involved in assessment by discussing work with adults, comparing their work against success criteria, evaluation with peers, written comments on their work, informal quizzes or tests, etc.

 We have our own system for assessing the attainment and achievement of individual pupils in Reading, Writing and Maths.
 This system assesses children against age related expectations and is based on the National Curriculum.
 At the end of the school year, children will be assessed against these expectations and will fall into one of four categories: Emerging; Developing; Secure; Mastered.
-Copies of our assessment grids can be accessed by clicking on the links above.
+Copies of our assessment grids can be accessed by clicking on the links below.

 The careful monitoring of all assessment data provides teachers with valuable information that directs their planning and gives early indication of when extra help or support is needed for children to achieve their full potential.
 Many intervention strategies are delivered by adults in the school which help build the confidence and achievements of pupils.
 Work is differentiated to ensure that all children are catered for, including those with higher abilities.